Risk disclosure: Trading involves substantial risk of loss. Full disclaimer →

 • Finite window — evaluations have time limits, which increases the perceived cost of a losing session.

-• Daily limits — the structure of daily maximum loss rules creates a specific endpoint that makes a partially damaged session feel partially irreversible.
+• Daily limits — the structure of daily maximum loss rules creates a specific endpoint that makes a damaged session feel irreversible.

 All of these conditions increase the probability that a normal loss will trigger a revenge-trading sequence.
 Evaluations select for traders who can perform under exactly these conditions — and the behavioral failure rate reflects the difficulty of that selection.